 For example, line1 may correspond to one ring and line2 may correspond to the other ring of a dual ring colliding beam machine.
-In this case, multipass (§8.2) will be needed to describe the common elements of the two rings.
-Example would pick the lines e\ring and p\ring for analysis.
-These will be the root branches.
+In this case, multipass (§9) will be needed to describe the common elements of the two rings.
+Example use statements can come anywhere in the lattice, even before the definition of the lines they refer to.
+Additionally, there can be multiple use statements.
+The last use statement in the file defines which line to use.